European Central Bank nearly doubles pandemic support scheme | DW | 04.06.2020

 Read more: Coronavirus and the EU: The nation versus the union?

-An ECB spokesperson suggested the pandemic emergency support program coil be extended to the end of 2022, depending on "the coronavirus crisis phase is over."
+An ECB spokesperson suggested the pandemic emergency support program could be extended to the end of 2022, depending on when "the coronavirus crisis phase is over."

 ed/rt (AP, dpa)